spdegabrielle/smalltalk-tng/experiments/little-smalltalk/NOTES.md

    producing the `true` and `false` values, we get to inline the constant blocks that are its arguments.

-They also mention [1] other techniques:
+It also mentions other techniques:

  - "type prediction" based on hand-coded heuristics about common uses of certain selectors.
 Our `jit-SmallWorld-2015.rkt` (and the pure